-- 400-3 QUANTITATIVE METHODS FOR ECONOMIC AND BUSINESS ANALYSIS.
-(Same as FIN 400) Applications of mathematical tools to economic and business analysis; emphasis on using calculus and linear algebra in economic and business models.
-Prerequisites: ECON 111, 112. - 415-3 ECONOMETRICS.
-(Same as FIN 415) Univariate distributions and their empirical simulations.
+400-3 QUANTITATIVE METHODS FOR ECONOMIC AND BUSINESS ANALYSIS.
+(Same as FIN 400) Applications of mathematical tools to economic and business analysis; emphasis on using calculus and linear algebra in economic and financial models.
+Prerequisites: ECON 111; 112.
+415-3 ECONOMETRICS.
+(Same as FIN 415) Empirical research methodology and ethics.
 Hypothesis testing and predicting with OLS regression.
-Estimation with

-- violations of classical assumptions.
+Estimation with violations of classical assumptions.
 Multicollinearity problems; dummy variables; model specification.
-Prerequisite: MS 251 or equivalent. - 417-3 BUSINESS FORECASTING.
+Prerequisite: MS 251 or equivalent.

+417-3 BUSINESS FORECASTING.
 (Same as FIN 417) Survey of methods to forecast economic and financial conditions and markets for individual products, sectors, or regions.
 Time series, indicator, judgmental, econometric, and Box-Jenkins techniques.
 Satisfies research requirement for business programs.
-Prerequisites: ECON 111, 112, and MS 251 or equivalent; or ECON 528 and MS 502 or equivalent. - 423-3 HISTORY OF ECONOMIC THOUGHT.
-Economic ideas and their influence on contemporary economic theory and policy from ancient philosophers to neoclassicism.
-Prerequisites: ECON 111, 112. - 425-3 ECONOMIC SYSTEMS.
-Analysis of relationship between relative scarcity of resources and property rights, reward structure and allocation of resources; government's role.
-Prerequisites: ECON 111, 112. - 435-3 COMPETITION AND PUBLIC POLICY.
+Prerequisites: ECON 111; 112; MS 251, or equivalent; or ECON 528; MS 502, or equivalent.

+435-3 COMPETITION AND PUBLIC POLICY.
 Economic implications of alternative market structures.
 Impact of concentration, economies of scale, advertising, and conglomerates on business and society.
-Prerequisite: ECON 301 or 528 or consent of instructor. - 437-3 HEALTH ECONOMICS.
-Economic concepts and methods are applied to the analysis of markets for health care and health insurance and to alternative health care systems.
-Prerequisite: ECON 112 or equivalent. - 439-3 ECONOMICS OF SPORTS.
-Economic analysis applied to issues concerning major professional team sports such as free agency, salary caps, competitive balance, stadium contracts, and franchise relocation. - 441-3 FINANCIAL MARKETS.
-(Same as FIN 441) Functions and practices of domestic and international debt markets; recent structural changes.
-Asset securitization, relationships across financial markets.
-Management of financial intermediaries.
-Prerequisite: FIN 320 or FIN 420. - 445-3 ECONOMICS OF THE PUBLIC SECTOR: STATE AND LOCAL.
-Public expenditure and taxation; intergovernmental fiscal relations; budgeting; grants; public choice.
-Prerequisites: ECON 111, 112, or consent of instructor. - 450-3 INTERNATIONAL FINANCE.
+Prerequisite: ECON 301, 528, or consent of instructor.

+439-3 ECONOMICS OF SPORTS.
+Economic analysis applied to issues concerning major professional team sports such as free agency, salary caps, competitive balance, stadium contracts, and franchise relocation.

+445-3 ECONOMICS OF THE PUBLIC SECTOR: STATE AND LOCAL.
+Public expenditure and taxation, intergovernmental fiscal relations, budgeting, grants, public choice.
+Prerequisites: ECON 111; 112, or consent of instructor.

+450-3 INTERNATIONAL FINANCE.
 (Same as FIN 450) International monetary environment and institutions.
 Determinants of foreign exchange rates and risk management.
 Valuation and portfolio analysis of international stocks and bonds.
 Foreign investment analysis.
-Prerequisite: FIN 320. - 461-3 INTERNATIONAL TRADE THEORY AND POLICY.
-Theory of causes and composition of trade; comparative advantage; tariff and nontariff barriers to trade;

-economic integration; commercial policy.
-Prerequisite: ECON 301 or 528, or consent of instructor.
+Prerequisite: FIN 320.

+461-3 INTERNATIONAL TRADE THEORY AND POLICY.
+Theory of causes and composition of trade, comparative advantage, tariff and nontariff barriers to trade, economic integration, commercial policy.
+Prerequisite: ECON 301, 528, or consent of instructor.